 Sure it may be more difficult in certain situations, but you can generally make yourself understood eventually and get by because many people the world over speak, or strive to speak some level of English.

-However learning the language of a country you are planning on traveling in opens up a whole new world of opportunity and experiences.
+However, learning the language of a country you are planning on travelling in opens up a whole new world of opportunity and experiences.